michaelsinghurse/sales-tax-search-v2/README.md

 the HTML files are generated at build time with the `npm run build` command and served from the `./client/build` folder.

+Client-side routing is managed by [React-Router](https://reactrouter.com/).

-The server has three responsibilities: allow incoming requests to use the `./client/build` folder containing the static resources, respond to requests to the API endpoint for tax rates and political boundaries, and provide a catch-all response to all other requests by sending the `index.html` file.
+The server uses the [Express](https://expressjs.com/) framework.
+It has three primary responsibilities: allow incoming requests to use the `./client/build` folder for static resources, respond to requests to the API endpoint for tax rates and political jurisdictions, and provide a catch-all response to all other requests by sending the `index.html` file.

 ## Technical Challenges
 ### Validating Form Input